Don’t miss your chance to win big with Amazon’s Alexa Prime Day sweepstakes

 Prime Day, Amazon’s big yearly sales event, is almost here.
-On Monday, June 16, Prime members can take advantage of a myriad of great deals and other special offers, and Amazon has announced that 2018’s special sale will run through the 17th officially making it the longest Prime Day yet.
-Since it began in 2015 (Amazon’s 20th anniversary), Prime Day has quickly grown to rival other annual sales events like Black Friday and Cyber Monday, thanks to deep discounts on name-brand electronics and other hot items.
+On Monday, June 16, Prime members can take advantage of a myriad of great deals and other special offers, and Amazon has announced that 2018’s special sale will run through the 17th officially making it the longest Amazon Prime Day yet.
+Since it began in 2015 (Amazon’s 20th anniversary), Prime Day has quickly grown to rival other annual sales events like Black Friday and Cyber Monday, thanks to deep discounts on name-brand electronics, like the iPad, and other hot items all in one day.

 To celebrate its fourth annual Prime Day event, Amazon is offering buyers a chance to score big.
-The Alexa Prime Day sweepstakes allows any Prime member with an Alexa-enabled device to enter to win one of four grand prizes, which include a brand-new 2019 Lexus ES, $50,000 cash, a complete smart home makeover, or a paid trip for two to Seattle.
-Each household gets up to 10 contest entries, so read on to learn how to enter.
+The Alexa Prime Day giveaway is open toany Prime member with an Alexa-enabled device to enter to win one of four grand prizes, which include a brand-new 2019 Lexus ES, $50,000 cash, a complete smart home makeover, or a paid trip for two to Seattle.
+Each household gets up to 10 contest entries, so read on to learn how to enter Amazon giveaways.

 Alternatively, you can just interact with any of your Alexa-connected smart home devices (like your smart thermostat, lights, speakers, or anything else that’s part of your Alexa smart home ecosystem) and Alexa will automatically enter you into the contest.
-It’s that simple.
-Be sure to check out the Alexa Prime Day sweepstakespage for all the details so you don’t miss your chance to win one of the four grand prizes and good luck!
+You can even try clicking through to specific pages for entries if you don’t want to interact with Alexa.
+It’s that simple to participate.
+Be sure to check out the Alexa Prime Day sweepstakespage for all the details so you don’t miss your chance to randomly win one of the four grand prizes.
+Just make sure you check back after Prime Day for a notification letting you know if you won or not.

 Looking for more great stuff?
-Find Prime Day deals and more on our curated deals page, and be sure to follow us on Twitter for regular updates.
+Find Prime Day deals and more on our curated deals page, and be sure to follow us on Twitter for the best Amazon Prime Day deals.

 helps readers keep tabs on the fast-paced world of tech with all the latest news, fun product reviews, insightful editorials, and one-of-a-kind sneak peeks.